boydarianne/Reading-Notes/code-201/class-14.md

 2. How this topic fit in with your long-term goals?

 When it comes to creating a page that is beautiful and interactive this topic will fit.
 There will be multiple times where I will create my own websites where I would love to add a lot of what I learned from this topic.

+<strong>Psychological Safety</strong>

+<u>What Google Learned From Its Quest to Build the Perfect Team</u>

+Discussion Questions:

+1. What are three key factors that contribute to psychologically safe teams?

+Ensure that the environment provides space for people to work together where individual talents can shine.
+Wokring in groups people tend to achieve better results and report higher job satisfaction.
+Groups tend to innovate faster, see errors quickly, and find better solutions to problems.
+Ultimately taking the pressure off of the individual and spreading task across the group ensures a better working environment.

+2. Evaluate, with details, a previous professional setting (or team) you were in with regards to psychological safety.

+I would be able to say that my time spent working with local organizations really allowed for psychological safety.
+In this way I worked with multiple different people who were there with their specialty and we all came together to fight crisis in New Orleans such as flooding.
+I was the artist for the events and I would host paint the barrel portions for every event.
+It was my duty to handle that part.
+Someone else would handle supplies, so on and so forth.
+It made for a pretty smooth run on the day of the events.

+3. What impact do teams that operate with a high degree of psychological safety have on their company and the team members?

+As stated before, they impact their company by fast tracking their growth, mitigate errors quikcly, and cultivate a happier environment for their employees which would help with employee retention.